sinadodd/Project-3-Opening-Weekend/README.md

     example:
     'Director': 'Ron Clements, John Musker, Don Hall(co-director), Chris Williams(co-director)'

-TMDB: Successfully did API calls using movie titles to get the movie ID, and then using movie ID to get all the info I want.
+TMDB: Using a couple movie titles for testing, successfully did API calls using movie titles to get the movie ID, and then using movie ID to get all the info I want.

 Converted xlsx from boxofficemojo to Pandas dataframe, removed unnecessary columns and cleaned up column names.
 Saved as new csv.

+### July 17 - 3 hours

+API calls using part of full data (50 movies instead of 2,090). rating, director(s), writer(s), approx. budget, runtime, genres

+Got movie IDs from movie titles.
+A few give errors so I am removing those for now and might bring them back in later.
+NOTE: consider coming back later to add "Production Companies" to the dataset.
+This can be found in the movie details API call.
+Got budget, genres and runtime from one API call.
+Got writing team, direction team, production team from one API call.
+Got movie rating (PG, R, etc) from one API call.

+Plan to go back to try to get the movies that caused errors when getting movie ID.
+These were due to format:
+Movie Title (YEAR)
+So I will remove the year suffix from movie titles, split the release date column into YYYY and MM-DD, and change my API calls to use year.

+NOTE: consider coming back later to add "Production Companies" to the dataset.
+This can be found in the movie details API call.